DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

 ![successful_run](figs/successful_run.png)

+NOTE that I abuse the usage of Logger for colored logs.
+So, if you see something like red errors or yellow warnings in the terminal, just read the messages, and it is very likely just fine.

 ### Configuration of experiments
 Please take a look at lines with **NOTE** in comments in the example configuration file `expr_configs/paper_exps_v3/small/bootstrap_from_pibt_iter1_sortation_small_a600_s500_none_annotated_1gpu.yaml`.
 These lines are those ones you probably want to modify in your experiments.